 To complete the Senior Capstone Requirement, students are strongly encouraged to write an independent senior thesis.
-Students not wishing to write a thesis may take a graduate course in one of the social sciences; the course must be approved by the Director of Undergraduate Studies in Social Inquiry (Ellen Freeberg, freebere@newschool.edu).
+Alternately, students may take a graduate course in one of the social sciences.

 A. INDEPENDENT THESIS

 Project Description

 Independent senior projects are individual research projects developed in close consultation with a faculty advisor, allowing students to explore in-depth areas of particular interest to them.
 A project proposal must be submitted to the program chair for approval.
 Projects should be limited in scope in order to allow completion in one semester.
 (Students wishing to undertake a more substantial project involving additional time should consult closely with both their advisor and the program chair to ensure suitability.)